halayli/lthread_cpp/docs/ssl.rst

     Cleanly closes SSL socket and its underlying TCP connection.

-.. note:: Lthread objects are not copyable
+.. note:: SSL objects are movable but not copyable.

 .. code-block:: cpp